20 Essential Chinese Ingredients For Your Kitchen!

 Dark soy sauce has a thicker molasses-like consistency, a darker colour and a sweeter flavour compared to light or regular soy sauce.
 It’s mainly used in small amounts to add a warm, deep colour when making stews, fried rice or noodles such as Char Kway Teow, or in braises and stir-fries.

-Oyster sauce is a Chinese cooking ingredient made from oyster extracts, with a sweet-salty flavour and caramel consistency.
-It most commonly use it as a marinade for meat stir-fries and drizzled on top of steamed vegetables.
+Oyster sauce is a Chinese cooking ingredient made from oyster extracts.
+It has a sweet-salty flavour and caramel consistency.
+It is most commonly used as a marinade for meat stir-fries and drizzled on top of steamed vegetables.
 The most famous brand of oyster sauce has to be Lee Kum Kee as its founder invented oyster sauce!

 → Shop now